 Pitcairn concluded: "the whole complexion of this shocking tragedy bears such savage traces of a furious and unmanly revenge against a noble and unprotected female, who was the only member of her family on whom 'the advisers of the Crown' could lay their hands, that it can hardly be compared with any other event either in ancient or modern history."

-The day after his wife is reduced to cinders before his own eyes, Archibald Campbell of Skepnische, Lady Glamis' second husband, also condemned as an accomplice in the poison conspiracy, tries to escapes from Edinburgh Castle.
+The day after his wife is reduced to cinders before his own eyes, Archibald Campbell of Skepnische, Lady Glamis' second husband, also condemned as an accomplice in the poison conspiracy, tries to escape from Edinburgh Castle.
 He fashions a rope from his greasy bed linens--for royal prisoners are allowed bed linens.

 Under cover of a wooly sea mist he climbs out the window of the King David's Tower, just as King James III and Alexander, Duke of Albany had successfully done before him, on a night in 1479.
 Campbell hangs over the razor-sharp basalt crags of Castle Rock, left from the volcano that blew when Scotland was a tropical forest millions of years and thousands of miles from crashing into England.